txt/se17/doc/project.md

 |     | lightning talk         | 10 minute briefing (20 slides * 30 seconds each+ 5 mins questions) to class on your problem)  **must** present your results and recommendations|
 |apr30|software analytics      | report on patterns in comments and commits in Gihub projects|

+How to find a community with a X:

+1. Do whatever you want.
+2. Or, think about the classes you did last semester.
+Think about the organization of that subject, the students who tool that subject the content of that subject, who might use the content of that subject in the real world.
+Would any of those people have particular kinds of problems either in taking that particular subject, or in using the concepts of that subject in the real world?
+Can you solve those problems?

 ## Rules

 - Teams are assign randomly.
 Why?